 I replied, "In my experience, organized sports can be difficult for children with autism, as they require social interaction, following rules, and then demonstrating appropriate behavior.
 Many coaches have little or no experience with children with disabilities and can be competitive.
 You could end up with someone yelling at your kid instead of rewarding him for his efforts.
 But if you can find a sport that Felix is willing to work for, it can be a great opportunity for teaching.

-"You can help Felix during free time at home, by priming him on the rules and traditions of the game and by having him practice what to say and how to interact in front with his teammates and coaches.
-If you have a video camera, you might tape the practices so that you can go over them at home with Felix.
+"You can help Felix during free time at home, by priming him on the rules and traditions of the game and by having him practice what to say and how to interact with his teammates and coaches.
+You might record the practices so that you can go over them at home with Felix.
 You may have to try less competitive activities like karate, track or swimming.
 Some children excel at jump rope or hopscotch, but find quick-moving sports like basketball more difficult.
 Keep trying those that already exist.
-Of course, some kids just aren’t great at sports, so may have to work hard to find something that Felix likes and can be successful at.”
+Of course, some kids just aren’t great at sports, so you may have to work hard to find something that Felix likes and can be successful at."

-On this track, we discussed Playing with Others.
+In this section, we discussed Playing with Others.
 This included play initiation and joining in, taking turns, play termination, winning and losing and sports.
-Do you have a client with an autistic child you are currently seeing who might benefit from listening to this track in a session?
-Or, if several of the tracks are appropriate you might consider duplicating one or both CD’s in this set to provide to your client and colleagues.
+Do you have a client with an autistic child you are currently seeing who might benefit from listening to this section in a session?

 Online Continuing Education QUESTION 14